New / Special

 I'm going to explain why I believe this as simply as I can, but don't let my simplicity shroud the fact that this is a very complex subject.
 Many, many volumes have been written about it.
 It is complex, make no mistake.
 And frankly, I feel like a toddler trying to wade in the ocean, so I'm dependent upon what the Bible reveals for a hand to hold onto as I explore God.

 This is not a question of whether you or I can wrap our minds around the concept of the trinity.
 Electrons make lights turn on without a toddler understanding any more than how to flip a light switch.
-Right now passing by your head are dozens of radio and TV signals if you just had an internal tuner to sort them out and tune them in.
-Just because you can't hear them, doesn't mean they aren't there.
+Right now passing by your head are dozens of radio, television, and wireless signals you could detect if you just had an internal tuner to sort them out and tune them in.
+Just because you can't hear them doesn't mean they aren't there.
 The question is simply: What does the Bible teach about the relationship between the Father, the Son, and the Holy Spirit?

 John Calvin put it this way: "That Father and Son and Spirit are one God, yet the Son is not the Father, nor the Spirit the Son, but that they are differentiated by a particular quality."
 Theologians discuss complex concepts such as "one substance" (Greek homoousios) to make important distinctions.
 But I'm going to leave that aside.

-1. Because of the trinitarian statements in the NT
+1. Because of the trinitarian statements in the New Testament

 "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit...."
 (Matthew 28:19)

 "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."
 (2 Corinthians 13:14)